micmejia/bible-dump/NKJV/Isaiah/Isa 21.md

 And he saw a chariot _with_ a pair of horsemen, A chariot of donkeys, _and_ a chariot of camels, And he listened earnestly with great care.

 ###### 8
-[^c]Then he cried, "A lion, my Lord!
+Then he cried, "A lion, my Lord!
 I stand continually on the watchtower in the daytime; I have sat at my post every night.

 ###### 9
 And look, here comes a chariot of men _with_ a pair of horsemen!"
 Then he answered and said, "Babylon is fallen, is fallen!
 And all the carved images of her gods He has broken to the ground."